MAdisurya/js-resources/README.md

 [A practical guide to writing more functional javascript](https://medium.com/@nadeesha/a-practical-guide-to-writing-more-functional-javascript-db49409f71)

 A step by step guide to convert imperative JavaScript to more declarative, functional JavaScript.
-This artical specifically covers the use of composition in a real-world case
+This article specifically covers the use of composition in a real-world case

 <br/>